Usual group size: min 2 / max 8 passengers

 Laundry

 A basic laundry service is available all safari camps when spending more than one night.
-For cultural reasons, the camp staff will not wash any underwear or smalls.
-Should you wish to hand wash these yourselves, feel free to request a bucket and washing soap whilst at the safari camp.
+For cultural reasons, the camp staff may not wash any underwear or smalls.
+Should you wish to hand wash these yourselves, washing soap can be supplied to you.

 Tipping